“The best time to plant an oak tree was thirty years ago. But the second best time is today.”

 The mission of the Rewilding Conference is to unite the many individuals, groups, and institutions who are working hard under the banner of “rewilding” to restore the earth’s ecosystems and the human place therein.

 The Annual North American Rewilding Conference is a hybrid conference with the majority of it taking place online with some in-person meetups and watch parties.
-The conference is one part Speakers and one part Open Space.
+The conference is part speakers, part Open Space, and part hands-on land tending.
 It is a think tank of some of the continent’s most inspiring rewilders and rewilding projects, as well as a social networking opportunity for rewilders.
 Here you will find individuals and grassroots organizations collaborating on a range of rewilding-related fields including ancestral technology, decolonization, wildlands restoration, ethnobiology, reintroduction of species, social and environmental justice, traditional ecological knowledge, and much more.
 This event is brought to you by Rewild Portland, a nonprofit organization serving the Portland area and the rural and wild areas beyond.
 Proceeds from this event go to the speakers and to supporting Rewild Portland's mission to promote cultural and environmental resilience.

 What is Rewilding?